-German is the mother tongue in Germany, Austria and Switzerland.
-It is the second language in much of Eastern Europe, the former Soviet Republics and South America and it has close links with Dutch and Scandinavian languages.
-With the economic dominance of Germany in Western Europe, it has taken on special importance within the European Union.
-After English, it is the most commonly used language on the Internet.
-Employers want broad abilities more than subject knowledge - they want people who are confident and independent in the wider world who are able to perform "mental gymnastics!"
+German is the mother tongue in Germany, Austria and Switzerland and has the largest number of native speakers in the EU.
+It is among the 10 most commonly spoken languages in the world and is widely spoken as a second language in Central and Eastern Europe.
+Germany has the third largest economy in the world, is the most successful exporting nation globally, and is the UK's second biggest trading partner.
+After English, it is the most commonly used language on the Internet and is the second most commonly used scientific language in world.
+Almost a fifth of the world's books are published in German.
+Employers want broad abilities more than subject knowledge - they want people who are confident and independent in the wider world who can perform "mental gymnastics!"
 Studying German will help you improve these skills.